 Carriers award claims to companies that are top performers.
 That means if your company is performing below market average, chances are you are not getting your fair share of the claim pie.
 However, for any company doing program work, it’s near impossible to remember each carrier’s unique claim requirements.

-To help, Next Gear Solutions developed a comprehensive workflow system to help navigate this challenge with ease and automation.
+So how do you mitigate challenges like this?
+To help, Next Gear Solutions developed a comprehensive workflow system to help mitigate this challenge with ease and automation.
 Combining DASH’s workflow builder and powerful integrations with both Xactanalysis and Symbility, restoration companies can streamline their operations and avoid having to guess when it comes to carrier requirements.
 This enables companies to manage their schedules better and line up their teams more appropriately.

 To help owners and managers track performance, Next Gear Solutions developed exclusively for DASH, VPASS.
 Based on Six Sigma methodology, VPASS is a dynamic and transparent method of measuring and quantifying overall performance, while more importantly predicting future performance.